et9719/GreenwoodAS/README.md

  ### Media

-1. Balsamiq Wireframes : This was used to create the wireframes used to design the site.
+1. Balsamiq Wireframes: This was used to create the wireframes used to design the site.

-2. Procreate : I used this programe to edit the images for the meet the team section.
+2. Procreate: I used this programme to edit the images for the meet the team section.

 3. https://stock.adobe.com/ : I found my images for the Gallery and Services sections.